 In addition to the win at the Ping Preview, Penley's Tigers won the NCAA East Regional in a co-championship with #1 ranked Georgia Tech.
 The Tigers finished in the top five in 10 of their 12 tournaments that year, including seven top three finishes.
 The Tigers concluded the campaign with a number-three finish at the NCAAs at Ohio State.

+D.J.
 Trahan furthered Clemson's tradition in 2002 by winning the Ben Hogan Award as the top college golfer in the nation.
 He had a 70.33 stroke average, second best in the nation and eighth best in NCAA history at the time.
-Trahan won three tournaments, the first Tiger to do that, and had three other second-place finishes.
+Trahan won three tournaments, the first Tiger to do that in one year, and had three other second-place finishes.
 He then led the Tigers to the national championship in 2003 and finished his career with five tournament victories, tied for the Clemson all-time record.

 Producing such outstanding golfers is not a surprise when you look at Penley's own career as a player.
-The native of Dallas, NC started his golf career at North Gaston Senior High.
+He started his golf career at North Gaston Senior High.
 There he earned high school All-America honors for two years, three years as all-conference, and Most Valuable Player for three years.
 In his junior and senior seasons he was second in the state at the AAA level.

 After high school, Penley came to Clemson bringing his talents with him and began to add on to his previous honors.
 Penley's 1981 season was his senior year and his finest at Clemson.
-He was voted All-ACC, and had a spring stroke average of 72.66, which still ranks as one of the best 10 spring figures in Clemson history.
-Penley finished with a total of nine Top 10 finishes in his career.
+He was voted All-ACC, and had a spring stroke average of 72.66.
+Penley finished with nine Top 10 finishes in his career.
 This includes winning the Iron Duke Classic and the Southeastern Invitational and finishing in the Top 10 in three other tournaments in 1981.